 She took a quick look at the drafts and picked up the crumpled paper ball thrown at a distance.
 She smiled, almost hearing her grumbling, wrinkling her nose as she tried to depict the artifact from different angles, and dropping some occasional soldier curse.

 In fact, Lara was hearing her now.

 “Mom!”
 She shouted, and stopped to catch her breath.
 Lara frowned.
-It had been fourteen years... and still she couldn’t get used to that word.
-“There’s war out there!”
+It had been fourteen years... and she still couldn’t get used to that word.
+“There’s a war out there!”

 She’d guessed.
 So that was the distant havoc inexorably moving toward there.

 No, she thought, shuddering.
 No. This damn place was safe.